scm-spain/IJ-tdd-workshop/README.md

 Basic project configured to be able of implement Unit tests using JUnit and mockito.

-Take a look at the classes: ExampleHelloworld and ExampleHellosworldTest
+Take a look at the classes: ExampleHelloworld and ExampleHelloworldTest